 Believe it or not, you have billions of bacterial cells on your body right now.
 Don't be alarmed, though, because almost all of these bacterial cells aren't going to make you sick.
 Just like everything, there are good and bad bacteria.

-Bacteria that make you sick (like when you get strep throat, an ear infection or pneumonia) are called pathogenic bacteria.
-The best way to keep from getting sick from pathogenic bacteria is to be clean (see article on hygiene).
+Bacteria that make you sick (like when you get strep throat, an ear infection, or pneumonia) are called pathogenic bacteria.
+The best way to keep from getting sick from pathogenic bacteria is to be clean (visit the PAMF hygiene chart).

 Washing your hands after using the restroom and before eating is important in preventing the bacteria from entering your body.

 If you get sick with a bacterial infection, the doctor will most likely prescribe some antibiotics that will kill the bad bacteria.
 Your doctor will tell you it is important to take all of your medication because you want to make sure every single bacteria cell is killed, otherwise your infection might come back.